posttraining/post_training/README.md

 # Time Series Model Post-Training and Human Feedback Exploration

 This repository provides a framework to apply post-training exploration on any existing time series model.
-It allows users to fine-tune model predictions through human feedback and a **contextual bandit** approach.
+It allows users to fine-tune model predictions through human feedback and a **reinforcement learning** or a **contextual bandit** approach.
 This dynamic feedback loop enhances the model’s adaptability and improves prediction accuracy over time.

 ## Project Goal